 DISPOSABLE OR REUSABLE TEA POUCHES

 This is a nice option if you are used to using tea bags, are just starting to experiment with loose leaf and don’t have proper teaware or steeping tools yet, or if you like to drink loose leaf tea on-the-go and need a convenient, travel-friendly way to steep.
 However, when confined to a small bag or pouch, the tea leaves don’t always have room to expand the way they should, and the flavor might not come out as well.
 Especially with higher quality teas, you want to allow the leaf to expand to get the most out of it.
 We include these in our personalized tea subscription boxes, for any loose leaf samples.
-If you receive loose leaf tea in your Sips by box, you'll also receive 15 disposable tea bags, in case other teaware options aren't available to you or you're just starting our with loose leaf tea.
-If you run out, you can find reusable or disposable tea bags online, at specialty tea stores, and often specialty grocery stores.
+If you receive loose leaf tea in your Sips by box, you'll also receive 15 disposable tea bags, in case other teaware options aren't available to you or you're just starting out with loose leaf tea.
+Shop our disposable bag kits online here.

 PERSONAL MUG AND FILTER

 This is a nice option for people who generally make just one serving of tea at a time - and you can steep the tea right in your favorite mug!
 It's a step up from filling tea bags, because the filter usually allows the loose leaf tea more room to open up in the mug.
 It is also easier to travel with your own filter than it is to travel with a teapot.
 You can find tea infusers online, at specialty tea stores, and often at specialty grocery stores.
 We recommend choosing a tea infuser basket with a lid – you should always cover your cup while steeping tea so that they temperature and aromas do not escape.
 You can also flip the lid over to use as an infuser holder after the tea is done steeping.
-You can find some nice mug/filter sets like this one at the Tea Spot.
-Use code SIPSBY20 for 20% off.
+Shop our collection of mugs online here.

 GRAVITY INFUSER / TEA MAKER

 There are so many different types of tea brewing tools and accessories out there - it can be overwhelming at first, but hopefully this guide will help give you a brief overview of what's out there.
-As you get into more advanced techniques such as gong fu style brewing, you may want to add additional accessories to your collection, such as a tea tray, pitcher, and even a teapet (you may have seen our little clay monkey teapet, Curious George, pop up in our Instagram story!).
+As you get into more advanced techniques such as gong fu style brewing, you may want to add additional accessories to your collection, such as a tea tray, pitcher, and even a teapet.

 Let us know what your favorite tea tools or steeping methods are in the comments, or click the button below to create a free tea profile and stay up to date on new tea lessons, learn about fun tea recipes, and gain access to special brand offers + giveaways.